-By any measure, Claire Lynch is high on the bluegrass world’s A-List, with accolades that include three International Bluegrass Music Association (IBMA) Female Vocalist of the Year awards and two Grammy nominations for Best Bluegrass Album, and recently, Lynch won the 2012 USA Artist...more
+By any measure, Claire Lynch is high on the bluegrass world’s A-List, with accolades that include three International Bluegrass Music Association (IBMA) Female Vocalist of the Year awards, two GRAMMY nominations and a recen...more

 Calling someone a “singer’s singer” is often an overused and under-deserved cliche.
 In Claire Lynch’s case, it’s an understatement.
 For proof, look no further than her much-anticipated Compass Records debut, Dear Sister, arriving May 28.
 She may not yet be a household name outside the worlds of bluegrass and Americana, but she’s well known in the households of many of the premier singers of our time.
 Individually, the women of the legendary Trio - Emmylou Harris, Dolly Parton and Linda Ronstadt - have all called upon Claire to add her crystalline harmonies to their solo projects, as has master singer-songwriter Jesse Winchester.
 When Patty Loveless recorded her first No. 1, “If My Heart Had Windows,” Claire was one of her two harmony singers.
 A gifted songwriter as well, her songs have been recorded by Patty Loveless, The Seldom Scene, Kathy Mattea, Cherryholmes and many others.